While Trump boasts of economic growth, inequality deepens

 Trends under Trump

 Trump recently claimed that “inequality is down.”
 But the very next day, U.S. Census Bureau data confirmed that income inequality has hit its highest level since the federal government started tracking it five decades ago.
-The richest one percent of Americans now rake in one third of the country’s net worth, while the bottom half of the population scrapes by with only 1.2 percent.
+The richest one percent of Americans now rake in one-third of the country’s net worth, while the bottom half of the population scrapes by with only 1.2 percent.

 “The economy is growing, growing, growing,” said Shierholz.
 “But the fruits of that growth are not broadly shared—they’re captured by the people at the top.”